Lockheed P-2 Neptune: Civilian firefighting

 P-2/P2Vs have been employed in aerial firefighting roles by operators such as Minden Air Corp and Neptune Aviation Services.
 The fire fighters can carry 2080 usgal of retardant and have a service life of 15,000 hours.
 Neptune Aviation Services proposes to replace them with British Aerospace 146 aircraft, which have an estimated service life of 80,000 hours and carry upwards of 3000 usgal of retardant.

 "The Truculent Turtle"

-The third production P2V-1 was chosen for a record-setting mission, ostensibly to test crew endurance and long-range navigation but also for publicity purposes: to display the capabilities of the US Navy's latest patrol bomber, and to surpass the standing record set by a Japanese Tachikawa Ki-77.
-Its nickname was The Turtle, which was painted on the aircraft's nose (along with a cartoon of a turtle smoking a pipe pedaling a device attached to a propeller).
-However, in press releases immediately before the flight, the US Navy referred to it as "The Truculent Turtle".
+The third production P2V-1 was chosen for a record-setting mission, ostensibly to test crew endurance and long-range navigation, but also for publicity purposes, to display the capabilities of the USN's latest patrol bomber, and to surpass the standing record set by a Japanese Tachikawa Ki-77.
+Its nickname was "the Turtle", which was painted on the aircraft's nose (along with a cartoon of a turtle smoking a pipe pedaling a device attached to a propeller).
+However, in press releases immediately before the flight, the USN referred to it as "the Truculent Turtle".